Overview

 What usually drives the schedule on a distribution center construction project in Round Rock?

-How do you handle closeout on distribution center construction work?
+How do you handle closeout on distribution center construction work in the Round Rock area?